NPRA/image-anonymisation/docs/wiki/WikiDocs.md

 * `Missing`
 * `None`

-This script is invoked by running from root:
+This script is invoked by running the following command from root:
 ```
 python -m script.check_folders <args>
 ```